New Book: Micro-institutional Foundations of Capitalism: Sectoral Pathways to Globalization

 Importantly, the book introduces a conceptual map and taxonomy of market governance, identifying intersecting dimensions of level and scope of the role of the state in market coordination and property rights arrangements.
 The resultant dominant patterns of market governance vary by country and sector within country.
 These national configurations of sectoral models are the micro-institutional foundations of capitalism, which mediate globalization and development.

-The book’s multilevel comparative case research design (time, country, sector, and subsector) draws from immersive fieldwork, leverages attention to context specificity and a variety of qualitative and quantitative data, and extends Roselyn Hsueh’s comparative work on the politics of market reform and China’s regulatory state.
+The book’s multilevel comparative case research design (time [historical and 1990-2022], country, sector, and subsector) draws from immersive fieldwork, leverages attention to context specificity and a variety of qualitative and quantitative data, and extends Roselyn Hsueh’s comparative work on the politics of market reform and China’s regulatory state.
 Completed during the global pandemic, this important new book sheds light on the national sector-specific character of capitalistic development for the future of global conflict and cooperation.

-To pre-order (paperback or hardcover), visit the Cambridge University Press website.
+To order (paperback or hardcover), visit the Cambridge University Press website.
 Receive discount at checkout.
 You can also find the book on Amazon.

 Visit News & Events to find out more about recent book talks and book related public scholarship.